JimmyTournemaine/dev-tutorial/README.md

 * Update the *OpenAPI Specification* documentation in *JSDocs*.
 * Update the model use from the frontend if needed.
 * Increment the API version if needed.

+To get the current API documentation, run `compose.py docs`

 ### Commands Cheatsheet